JasterV/grpc-slides/docs/learning_grpc.md

 note:

+- We use the IDL to define the structure of our protos

 - Fields are uniquely identified with a numeric tag.

 - When deleting fields, their tag must be marked as reserved to ensure its never used again